-For many years our portfolio concentrated on all facets of editorial work, with a particular focus on high-quality publications on Southeast Asia.
-In 2020 we expanded our partnership to create a new kind of approach to the representation of a range of creative talents.
+For many years our portfolio concentrated on all facets of editorial work, with a focus on high-quality academic publications on Southeast Asia.
+In 2020 we expanded our partnership to foster a new approach to the representation of creative talents.

-Today we are one of the fastest-growing full-service agencies specialising in writers and creatives, dedicated to delivering excellence through partnership.
+Today we are one of the fastest-growing full-service agencies specialising in creators, dedicated to delivering excellence through partnership.

 We put the creative ambitions of our clients at the heart of what we do.
 We’re here to help people shape their ideas and get to where they want to be.